 If you see this you are so fucked.

-Number of Bosses: There's supposed to be a big dragon at the end.
-Someone told me you can beat this game in under 5 minutes, which I can only assume was their way of alluding to the fact that dying secretly counts as beating the game.
+Number of Bosses: There's supposed to be a big dragon at the end, but I never got that far.
+Someone told me you can beat this game in under 5 minutes, which I can verify, assuming that throwing the cartridge in the trash counts as beating the game.

-Defining Moment: Eventually it reached a point where I couldn't justify playing Heroes of the Lance any longer against the enormous electric bill it was running up shooting low frequency carrier waves of suck at my other Nintendo games.
-I'm pretty sure the next time I put in River City Ransom, Alex will start screaming racial epithets at me, shortly before putting on a cheerleader uniform and attempting to eat his own toes.
+Defining Moment: Eventually it reached a point where I couldn't justify playing Heroes of the Lance any longer due to the enormous electric bill it was running up generating a singularity of crap in my NES.
+I'm pretty sure it even affected my other Nintendo games.
+The next time I put in River City Ransom, Alex will probably start bashing his head against a brick wall, then attempt to eat his own toes.

 Each category in the rating system is based out of a possible -10 score (-10 being the worst).
 The overall score is based out of a possible -50 score (-50 being the worst).